 Why A Lid?

-Many people advocate letting the Kefir breath.
+Many people advocate letting the Kefir breathe.
 There is no need for this.
 I seal the container because I have had the experience of cross-contamination and had to throw out a batch of grains and start again.
 I close the lid and just burp the bottle ( open and close the lid) after 12 hours.

 Since using a lid, I have not experienced cross-pollination.